FonNkwenti/vpc-lattice-tutorial/README.md

 4. Run `terraform init` to initialize your Terraform workspace.
 5. Run `terraform apply` to create the resources on AWS.

+## Steps required to setup an Amazon VPC Lattice Service Network
+1. Create the service network:
+   - Assign a name and a region.
+   - Optionally, configure authentication policies to control access.

+2. Create services:
+    - Define a name and authentication policy (if required).
+    - Configure listeners for each protocol and port you want to expose (e.g., HTTPS on port 443).
+    - Add rules within listeners to route traffic based on conditions (e.g., path, headers).
+    - Associate target groups with rules to handle incoming traffic.

+3. Associate VPCs with the service network:
+    - Select the VPCs that will communicate with the services.
+    - Specify security groups to control traffic flow.

+4. Associate services with the service network:
+    - Indicate which services should be accessible within the service network.

+5. Create target groups (if needed):
+    - Define target groups for services that require routing traffic to backend resources (e.g., Lambda functions, EC2 instances).

+6. Register targets with target groups:
+    - Add the actual resources (e.g., Lambda function URLs, EC2 instance IDs) to the target groups.

 ## Contributing

 Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.